Catholic Bible Reflections Ideas

 If you haven’t written down your reflections before, I encourage you to give it a try!

-If you’d like a Bible Reflections sheet to help get you started, please fill out the Get a Bible Reflections Sheet! form below and I’ll e-mail one to you.
+If you’d like a Bible Reflections sheet to help get you started, please fill out the Get a Bible Reflections Sheet! form below and we’ll e-mail one to you.

 If you are looking for a good Catholic Bible, The Great Adventure Catholic Bible is a great resource filled with additional information (timelines, maps, charts, and articles) to help you deepen your understanding of the Bible.